Syed-Muhammad-Ali-git/Mybindle-react/README.md

 A modern social platform built with React, TypeScript, and Vite.
 MyBindle is designed to help users stay connected, build communities, and share meaningful experiences.

-This project is a clone of a Figma design, available at [https://mybindle-react-sigma.vercel.app/](https://mybindle-react-sigma.vercel.app/).
+This project is a clone of a this Figma design , available at [https://mybindle-react-sigma.vercel.app/](https://mybindle-react-sigma.vercel.app/).

 ## Features